-The shareholder may appoint a proxy and notify the company of this appointment in writing or by electronic means.
-The company shall establish a system for electronic notification of appointment, with such formal requirements as may be necessary and sufficient to guarantee identification of the shareholder and the proxy or proxies.
+The shareholder may appoint a proxy and notify the company of this appointment in writing or, if expressly stated in the notice of call, by electronic means.
+In the latter case, the company shall establish a system for electronic notification of appointment of proxy, with such formal requirements as may be necessary and sufficient to guarantee identification of the shareholder and the proxy or proxies, including clear, precise information on this option in the notice of call.
 The provisions of this paragraph will also be applicable for the revocation of proxies.

-Regardless of whether the representation is voluntary or required by law, no shareholder may have more than one proxy at any general meeting.
+Regardless of whether the representation is voluntary or required by law, no shareholder may be represented by more than one proxy at any general meeting, without prejudice to the provisions of section 4 of this article.